Consumer-Aid/consumer-aid.github.io/_posts/2025-12-30-Letter-Before-Action-LBA-Youre-Doing-It-Wrong.md

+---
+description: Customer rights lawyers stress that a proper LBA matters.
+Learn the consumer‑law mistakes people make and how to write an effective Letter Before Action.
+---

 # Letter Before Action?
 You're Probably Doing It Wrong.

 A Letter Before Action (LBA), also known as a Letter of Claim under the pre-action protocols, is supposed to be a serious, final step in a dispute.
 It's the equivalent of saying, *"I've tried literally everything else - here is your final chance before I take this to court"*.